 Climate determines how cold incoming water is, which in turn determines the effectiveness of your hot water heater.
 The GPM output that companies list is the maximum possible output of water that unit can heat.
 You do not want to underestimate demand, especially in colder climates.
 Tropical climates like Florida can get away with much less powerful units, even in large households, because the heaters themselves have to do so much less work.
 Conversely, an apartment in Chicago should probably invest in a more powerful unit.

-The final thing to consider is installation costs: specifically, the amount you’ll have to pay for venting construction and retrofitting your gas line.
+The final thing to consider is installation cost: specifically, the amount you’ll have to pay for venting construction and retrofitting your gas line.
 Tankless gas water heaters have a higher upfront cost than their electric counterparts.
 That’s because indoor units must be vented, and outdoor units cost even more to be weatherproofed.

 Even if you’ve already got a gas line going into your house, you’ll probably need to make some slight modifications.
 Most water heaters with tanks use a ½” gas line, but most tankless heaters require a larger gas input, ¾” at least.